cossacklabs/product-docs/content/themis/languages/wasm/reactjs.md

 ## Next steps

 You are good to go!
-Next [browse code samples](examples/) or [read feature guides](features/) to learn how to use WasmThemis effectively.
+Next [browse code samples](https://github.com/cossacklabs/themis/tree/master/docs/examples/wasm) to learn how to use WasmThemis effectively.